 69. Stir into a glass of water and drink at the first sign of a UTI – I have never tried this, but I have read several articles (and testimonials) to drink a warm glass of water mixed with a tablespoon of baking soda at the first sign of a urinary tract infection.
 The baking soda helps balance the tract’s pH…and that totally makes sense.

-70. Soothes sunburn – Do we need anything in our lives other than baking soda, really?
-In this article from Reader’s Digest for sunburn home remedies, it explains how baking soda helps relieve the pain, itching and burning of too much sun exposure.
+70. Soothes sunburn – Did you know baking soda helps relieve the pain, itching and burning of too much sun exposure?
 I’m totally trying this!

 71. Aids with pain of mouth sores – Rinse your mouth with a solution of 1 teaspoon of baking soda to 1/2 cup of warm water.
 Continue treatment as needed.